rizdaprasetya/mt-alt-doc/en/snap/integration-guide.md

 <!-- tabs:end -->

-?>  You can customize the [transaction_details](https://snap-docs.midtrans.com/#json-objects) such as customer_details, item_details, and so on.
+?>***Tips***: You can customize the `transaction_details` to include more information such as `customer_details`, `item_details`, and so on.
+For more details, refer to [Transaction Details Object](https://api-docs.midtrans.com/#json-object).
 It is recommended to add more details regarding transaction, so that these details can get added to the report.
-This report can be viewed on the dashboard.
+This report can be viewed from the dashboard.
 For more details, refer to [Advanced Features](/en/snap/advanced-feature.md).

 #### Sample Response